IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 ![migrate14](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate14.png)

-7. To Backup your environment, upload to Cloud Object Storage,
+7. Upload your vms to the COS (Cloud Object Storage) bucket to Backup your images

 `Assuming you made a reservation for Cloud Object Storage, and accepted the invite to the ITZ-TECH account.`

-  Log into cloud.ibm.com, navigate to Storage under resources and open the cos-dte instance.
+  Log into cloud.ibm.com, navigate to Storage under resources and open the cos-dte instance and make the uploads

 ![migrate15](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate15.png)

-Put images in the skytap-exports bucket.
+Ensure the images are placed in the skytap-exports bucket.

 ![migrate16](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate16.png)

+To continue Migrations

 8. Open Chrome, log into vSphere using the credentials at the bottom of your Template Builder reservation.
-Create folder in vSphere under **templates-shared.
+Create your folder in vSphere under **templates-shared.** Short unique naming conventions advised
-**

 9. Right click to Deploy OVF.

 ![migrate17](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate17.png)

+- Select the OVF templates

 ![migrate19](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate19.png)